 “Bijou boutique hotel with delicious food and lush tropical gardens in a blissful coastal locale”

-The rooms at Rock Villa, each artfully arranged, are split between 3 buildings; an atmospheric private villa - the 2-bedroom Walauwa Suite - and 2 separate bedroom wings behind it.
-Beds are adorned with linen so plush and comfy that our afternoon read accidentally evolved into a surprisingly lengthy nap.
+The rooms at Rock Villa, each artfully arranged, are split between various buildings.
+Beds are adorned with linen so plush and comfy that our afternoon read accidentally evolved into a lengthy nap.
 The location was very peaceful and although birdsong woke us at dawn, the thick curtains enabled us to sleep in.

 The Walauwa Suite is booked as a complete house and definitely worth the extra cost if you’re a family, group or decadent couple seeking privacy.
 Original terracotta-tiled floors and high white ceilings characterise the elegantly styled, colonial-feel interiors, along with signature displays of purple lotus lilies and contemporary local art.
 The 2 elongated bedrooms showcase stunning four-poster kingsize beds, daybeds useful for sleeping a child, writing desks, almirahs, and modern white-tiled ensuite bathrooms with showers.
 The arched central living area has an iPod dock, TV nook and dining table, and flows onto a small kitchenette and a lovely garden-view veranda.

-Behind the Walauwa Suite, an elongated bedroom wing houses 2 Deluxe Rooms, arranged either side of a communal lounge with white rattan sofas and a TV.
-Slightly smaller than those in the Walauwa Suite, the Deluxe Rooms have a more modern, beachy feel, with plenty of white timber furnishings and comfy double beds shrouded in vibrant tropical-hued bedspreads.
+An elongated bedroom wing houses 2 Deluxe Rooms, arranged either side of a communal lounge with white rattan sofas and a TV.
+Slightly smaller, the Deluxe Rooms have a more modern, beachy feel, with plenty of white timber furnishings and comfy double beds shrouded in vibrant tropical-hued bedspreads.
 Those wanting outdoor space will be delighted with the roomier Superior Rooms, one is nearest the restaurant, and both have sofa-studded verandas.

 Rock Villa has an extensive menu.
 The restaurant only accepts in-house guests and you can dine by candlelight in the dining pavilion, poolside, or for those staying in the Walauwa Suite, in your private dining room or on your veranda.
 You can eat when you like and tackle breakfast at whatever time you choose to surface - we highly recommend the eggs Benedict, pancakes or the curry dish, although there are healthier options, too.